 3: Join a professional organisation

 In my view it’s crucial for all piano teachers to be members of a professional association who provide legal support, public indemnity insurance, and professional advice.
-Here in the UK, the Incorporated Society of Musicians (ISM) and the European Piano Teachers’ Association (EPTA) are the two obvious choices – I am personally a member of both.
+Here in the UK, the Incorporated Society of Musicians (ISM) is the obvious choice.

 4: Terminate Lessons